Jacques Andrieux

-Jacques Andrieux (15 August 1917 – 21 January 2005) was a French fighter ace of the Second World War credited with 6 aerial victories.
+Jacques Andrieux (15 August 1917 – 21 January 2005) was a French general and fighter ace of the Second World War credited with 6 aerial victories, 4 'probables' and 2 damaged.

 Early life

 Jacques Andrieux was the son of a military doctor, who was deported to Germany as a Résistant and died in captivity.

 According to some sources, Andrieux joined the French air force as a non-commissioned officer in 1937.
 Others contend that he was simply a private pilot and was drafted in the air force at the beginning of the war.

 At the time of the invasion of France, Andrieux was not an active pilot and did not take part in the fighting.
 Demobilised in August 1940, he fled on a fishing boat from Brittany to Great-Britain on 16 December 1940 and joined the Free French Air Force.

 Wartime service

 Posted to Odiham as a trainee Sergeant pilot, after training he was assigned to No. 130 Squadron in September 1941, flying Spitfires.
 He achieved his first aerial victory by downing a Fw 190 near Cherbourg 28 February 1943.

 Promoted to Lieutenant in 1943, he was posted to No. 91 Squadron in April 1943 and shot down three more German fighters with this unit.

 In June 1944 he joined No. 341 Squadron, also known in French as Groupe de Chasse n° 3/2 "Alsace", with the rank of captain.
 On 26 August 1944 he took command of the unit when Jacques-Henri Schloesing was killed in combat.
 During this period he destroyed another two German fighters, thus becoming a fighter ace.

 He ended the war with the rank of Wing Commander commanding 80 Operational Training Unit at RAF Ouston.
 His final claim total was 6 destroyed, 4 'probables' and 2 damaged.